MRegeard/gammapy-docs-preview/tutorials/analysis-2d/modeling_2D.rst

 Now, we create a config file for out analysis.
 You may load this from disc if you have a pre-defined config file.

-Here, we use 3 simulated CTA runs of the galactic center.
+Here, we use 3 simulated CTAO runs of the galactic center.

 ..
 GENERATED FROM PYTHON SOURCE LINES 69-76